Hemphillia

-Hemphillia is a genus of air-breathing land slugs, terrestrial pulmonate gastropod mollusks in the family Arionidae, the roundback slugs.
+Hemphillia is a genus of air-breathing land slugs, terrestrial pulmonate gastropod mollusks in the family Binneyidae.

 The generic name Hemphillia is in honor of an American malacologist Henry Hemphill (1830–1914).

 At least some species of this genus are known as jumping slugs due to their behavior when threatened.
 At such times, they "jump" by coiling up and straightening out repeatedly in rapid succession.

 Species

 Species in the genus Hemphillia include: